;

 Bristol is an ideal city in which to explore the themes of arts and social change.
 Having won the 2015 European Green Capital Award, it has a vibrant culture of arts and grassroots activism, and a rich history that includes radical and progressive traditions, and diverse communities.
 Bristol’s economic history raises important challenges of social justice which are salient in the city today.

-Founded in 1876, the University of Bristol is a global top-fifty institution, ranked 9th in the UK and committed to a spirit of academic excellence and research that addresses some of the most pressing and universal global issues.
+Founded in 1876, the University of Bristol is currently ranked 54th globally and 9th in the UK.
+It is committed to a spirit of academic excellence and research that addresses some of the most pressing and universal global issues.

 Students will investigate how literature, music, visual arts, poetry and storytelling, dance, philosophy and critical social theories have shaped movements for social justice across the globe, with particular attention given to racial justice and the legacies of slavery.